How to Enable or Disable Tracking Prevention in Microsoft Edge

 What Are Trackers?

-Trackers are small files or code.
-They are put on websites.
-They work in the background while you browse.
-You don’t see them.
-But they collect information about what you do.
-They track which links you click.
-They track how long you stay on a page.
-They track what you search for.
-They track what you buy.
+Trackers are small files or code that are put on websites and work in the background while you browse.
+They collect information about what you do, such as which links you click, how long you stay on a page, what you search for, and what you buy.
+You don’t see them working.

-Third-party trackers are different.
-These come from other companies.
-They follow you across many websites.
-They build a detailed picture of your online habits.
-They sell this information to advertisers.
-These are the trackers that feel invasive.
-Tracking prevention targets these trackers.
+Third-party trackers come from other companies and follow you across many websites.
+They build a detailed picture of your online habits and sell this information to advertisers.
+These are the trackers that feel invasive, and tracking prevention specifically targets them.

 What Is Tracking Prevention?

-Tracking prevention is a feature in Microsoft Edge.
-It automatically blocks third-party trackers.
-It stops companies from following you online.
-It limits what information websites can collect.
-It is turned on by default.
-But you can make it stronger.
-Or you can make it weaker if a website doesn’t work right.
+Tracking prevention is a built-in feature in Microsoft Edge that automatically blocks third-party trackers.
+It stops companies from following you online and limits the information websites can collect.
+This feature is turned on by default, but you can make it stronger or weaker if a website doesn’t work right.

 The Three Levels of Tracking Prevention in Microsoft Edge

-Microsoft Edge has three levels of tracking prevention.
-Each level offers different protection.
-You choose the level that works best for you.
+Microsoft Edge offers three distinct levels of tracking prevention, each providing a different degree of protection.
+You can select the level that best suits your needs.

 Basic Tracking Prevention